I’m a big fan of reflecting on the previous year and setting goals and intentions for the new one. I also choose a Word

 I am committed to eating cleaner this coming year.
 I’m also doing #dryjanuary for the first time.
 I have never done dry anything other than during my pregnancy.
-Anyone who knows me know that I love my wine, so this should be interesting.
+Anyone who knows me knows that I love my wine, so this should be interesting.

 Redefining Myself in My 40s

 I turned 45 in July.
 Until now, I’ve never given much thought to aging.
 But suddenly, I seem to be obsessed with aging on my terms.